 At 6:30 the first cars began arriving.
 Most people pulled up in BMW’s or Renaults, all had drivers, and all were labeled with Cannes Film Festival insignia.
 Music was playing, people were cheering, and it felt like a party.
 Plus, the sun was shining and a breeze was blowing through the palm trees which added to the magic of the moment.
 Tim and I felt like we were in Hollywood again.

 At least one hundred cars pulled up, dropping off their celebrities.
 The crowds were cheering for a lot of them but Tim and I did not recognize anyone.
 At least not until Kate (Evangeline Lilly) from “The Hobbit” arrived.
 She smiled for the cameras and signed autographs for nearby fans and eventually she made her way up the red carpet.
-Tim and I saw our one famous person.
+We saw our one famous person.

 Towards the end of the event the crowds starting clearing out, even the paparazzi.
 Tim found an abandoned ladder and joined the remaining paparazzi.